October 2nd Birthdays

 American composer, director & actor of stage, television (Captain Sisko on Star Trek: Deep Space Nine; Hawk on Spenser: For Hire & Spenser TV movies; A Man Called Hawk), and movies (American History X; The Big Hit; 15 Minutes), born October 2, 1948.
 (Avery Brooks 2008 Photo: JohnstonDJ)

-Donna Karan is 74 (nee Donna Ivy Faske; “The Queen of Seventh Avenue“)
+Donna Karan (nee Donna Ivy Faske; “The Queen of Seventh Avenue“)

 Coty Hall of Fame & Coty American Fashion Critics Award-winning fashion designer, creator of the “Essentials“, DKNY, and “Signature” clothing lines, fragrances, DKNY and Urban Zen brands, Womenswear Designer of the Year (1990 & 1996), born October 2, 1948.
 (Donna Karan 2011 Photo: Parriswells)

-Annie Leibovitz is 73 (nee Anna-Lou Leibovitz; partner of Susan Sontag)
+Annie Leibovitz (nee Anna-Lou Leibovitz; partner of Susan Sontag)

 American celebrity portrait photographer (John Lennon & Yoko Ono; Demi Moore; The Rolling Stones / Mick Jagger; Queen Elizabeth II; Susan Sontag; Linda Ronstadt) for album covers, magazines (Rolling Stone; Vanity Fair; Vogue), born October 2, 1949.
 (Annie Liebovitz 2009 Photo: Anna)

-Sting is 71 (nee Gordon Matthew Thomas Sumner; married Trudie Styler)
+Sting (nee Gordon Matthew Thomas Sumner; married Trudie Styler)

-Emmy & Grammy Award-winning Rock & Roll Hall of Fame English singer & songwriter (If You Love Somebody Set Them Free) with The Police (Every Breath You Take; Roxanne; Message in a Bottle; Every Little Thing She Does is Magic), born October 2, 1951.
+Emmy & Grammy-winning Rock & Roll Hall of Fame English singer & songwriter (If You Love Somebody Set Them Free) with The Police (Every Breath You Take; Roxanne; Message in a Bottle; Every Little Thing She Does is Magic), born October 2, 1951.
 Ex of Frances Tomelty.
-(Sting 1984 The Police: A&M Records)
+(Sting 1984 A&M Records)

-Lorraine Bracco is 68 (ex of Edward James Olmos; ex partner of Harvey Keitel)
+Lorraine Bracco (ex of Edward James Olmos; ex love of Harvey Keitel)

 American producer & actress of TV (Dr. Jennifer Melfi on The Sopranos; Angela Rizzoli on Rizzoli & Isles; Blue Bloods) and movies (Goodfellas; Someone to Watch Over Me; Sing; The Dream Team; Crazy for Love), born October 2, 1954.
 (Lorraine Bracco 2000 Photo: Patrick McMullan / Peabody Awards)